eliel-anttila/Anttila_Monterey_2023/README.md

 # Anttila_Monterey
-Data and code for core figures of Anttila et al., in review.
+Data and code for core figures of Anttila et al, (2023).

 Note: output CSVs from Chron.jl age models are too large for Github; to successfully recreate these figures, first execute all cells of both notebooks in the Chron_age_models directory, and then run main figure creation notebook.